 Looking for a fun and physical way to celebrate Read Across America Day?
 Try this chaotic balloon game inspired by The Cat in the Hat Comes Back by Dr. Seuss.
 Kids practice the alphabet while trying to keep 1, 2, 3, or even 26 balloons up in the air!

 26 balloons (preferably red and white in honor of the Cat in the Hat)

 4 or more players (the more the better)

 What You Do:

-- Write one letter of the alphabet on each of the balloons with permanent marker and draw a cat face above.
+Write one letter of the alphabet on each of the balloons with the marker and draw a cat face on some of the balloons.

-- Let the kids toss balloon A around a bit, then repeat step 3 with balloon B. Make sure you shout the letter name!
+Let the kids toss balloon A around a bit, then add balloon B to the mix.
+Make sure you shout the letter name!

-- Continue repeating step 3 with the rest of the balloons, shouting out each letter as you do.
-It may get a little chaotic, but keep going—the more balloons the better!
+Continue adding the rest of the balloons, shouting out each letter as you do.
+It may get a little chaotic, but keep going—the more balloons, the better!

-- Once a balloon hits the ground, have everyone stop and recite the alphabet once, then resume playing.
+Once a balloon hits the ground, have everyone stop and recite the alphabet once, and then resume playing.
 Keep going until all the balloons are in play!